 BHS Warwickshire is delighted to welcome international dressage trainer Sylvia Loch to Moreton Morrell College on Sunday 18 November.

-In her lecture demonstration on the principles of classical riding, Sylvia will ride her advanced schoolmaster Lusitano stallion, Prazer, and work with three horse and rider combinations competing at different levels.
+In her lecture demonstration on the principles of classical riding, Sylvia will ride her advanced schoolmaster Lusitano stallion, Prazer, and work with two horse and rider combinations competing at different levels.

 There will be opportunity to purchase signed copies of Sylvia's new book, The Rider's Balance, along with her other publications and DVDs, and to learn how to get involved with the Classical Riding Club.